Tuition and Fees

 Full Honors Scholarship

-One Full Honors Scholarship will be awarded by the Admissions office to a first-time freshman for the 2021-2022 Academic Year.
-This award covers tuition expenses for the year.
-This scholarship is initially awarded for two years and is then renewable annually with a cumulative 3.400 GPA (not rounded) at PLNU.
+One Full Honors Scholarship will be offered by the Admissions office to a first-time freshman for the 2022-2023 Academic Year.
+This scholarship covers tuition expenses for the year.
+This scholarship is initially offered for two years and is then renewable annually with a cumulative 3.400 GPA (not rounded) at PLNU.
 The student’s cumulative GPA will be reevaluated at the end of each subsequent fall semester for renewal during the next academic year.
-This award is given for a maximum of eight (8) semesters.
+This scholarship is given for a maximum of eight (8) semesters.

 Science Honors Scholarships